bytacharya/arch-setup/README.md

    You can get the theme from [here](https://github.com/adi1090x/polybar-themes) (I use the forest theme).
    Follow the guide given in repo.
 4. My default terminal is **URxvt**, you'll have to set your "sensible terminal".
-Follow the official i3 guide [here](https://i3wm.org/docs/userguide.html) to set your sensible terminal.
+Follow the official i3 guide [here](https://i3wm.org/docs/userguide.html) to set your sensible terminal. **skip this step in case you want to use URXVT as your terminal**
 5. Picom is set to autostart.
 6. My wallpaper can be found in *img/wallpaper.jpg*.
 This setup uses feh for setting wallpaper, it has been added to autostart in i3.